Vegetarian's Japan Guide

 From mid-October to early November, is when the Castle Festival (お城まつり) is held.
 Many events, such as a Kendo (Japanese martial art with bamboo swords involved) Competition, are held during the festival.

-For a list of fall season events, please refer to the official website HERE.
+For a list of autumn season events, please refer to the official website HERE.

 Other Events at Matsumoto Castle